damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 3. You should clearly state what the current pain point is, what we are trying to solve, what the benefits will be, what it should do, how to accomplish that and the next steps.
+4. The issue's body should be written in a clear way, without ambiguity.
+4. If the body of the issue contains too many paragraphs, it can surely be rewritten to be shorter.
+4. Do not use acronyms or abbreviations.
+Everyone should be able to jump on the issue and participate without needing a glossary.
 4. Choose which labels are relevant to the issue.
 If you are unsure about what certain labels are for, head up to the Labels page ([CE](https://gitlab.com/gitlab-org/gitlab-ce/labels) or [EE](https://gitlab.com/gitlab-org/gitlab-ee/labels)) and read the